 Brief Personal Essays

-You are required to submit four original brief personal essays, with each essay answering a specific question related to the Faculty’s mission and values.
-The Faculty of Medicine’s mission statement embodies social responsibility, and the Faculty’s values are reflective of this responsibility.
-Each brief personal essay must be 250 words or less.
+You are required to submit two original brief personal essays, with each essay answering a specific question related to the Faculty’s mission and values.
+The Temerty Faculty of Medicine’s mission statement embodies social responsibility, and the Faculty’s values are reflective of this responsibility.
+Each brief personal essay must be 250 words or less (this word count does not include titles, references, or verifiers, if you choose to include these).
 We evaluate brief personal essays independently of all other materials submitted within your application.

-We will perform random checks of your brief personal essays through Turnitin for detection of possible plagiarism.
+We will perform random checks of your brief personal essays through a plagiarism detection tool.
 You will not be informed that your essay has been submitted for comparison.
-Essays submitted to Turnitin will be included as source documents in the Turnitin reference database, where they will be used solely for the purpose of detecting plagiarism.
-The terms that apply to our use of the Turnitin service are described on the Turnitin website.
-If you do not consent to your essays being submitted to Turnitin, you must e-mail us.
+Essays submitted will be included as source documents in the reference database, where they will be used solely for the purpose of detecting plagiarism.
+If you do not consent to your essays being submitted through a plagiarism detection tool, you must email email@example.com by January 3, 2024.
 We will honour this request.

 Autobiographical sketch & statements